askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Alan, how about ozonators versus salt chlorine generators?
 I have been told ozonators kill a wider range of microorganisms than salt chlorinators.
 Also, a friend with a salt chlorinator adds muriatic acid regularly to kill algae.
 Your opinions, please.

-Ron, 3/22/2003
+Ron, 3/22/2010

-Ozonators only work while ozone is actually being produced.
-There is no residual action.
-This means that ozone quickly leaves the water and that can allow for algae growth on the walls and in the corners.
-It needs a backup sanitizer to perform properly.
+allow for algae growth on the walls and in the corners.
+However, It needs a backup sanitizer to perform properly.
 Salt chlorinators are complete sanitizers and do not require a backup.
 It allows for easy control over the chlorine level and all water passing through the cell is super chlorinated.
 Having both salt chlorination and ozonation will allow for the salt chlorinator to be run at a lower production rate.
 This, in turn, will extend the life of the cell and reduce chemical usage.
 There is no sensation of salt in the water and little of the odor normally associated with chlorine.
 The addition of muriatic acid has nothing do with algae.
 It is being added to lower the pH of the water.
 I hope that I have been helpful.

 Sincerely.
-Alan Schuster, 3/22/2003
+Alan Schuster, 3/22/2010

 A Salt Chlorinator: is it salt water?